newToCodng/SensorSim/README.md

 # SensorSim
 A software system that logs, processes, and tests sensor data.
-The system simulates data collection, stores it in a database, and provides an API for access.It includes automated testing and data visualization via a Flutter app.
+The system simulates glucose reading, stores it in a database, and provides an API for access.It includes automated testing and data visualization via a Flutter app.

 ## Features
 - Simulates sensor data (glucose levels).